Join the Largest Ostomy Community

 Hi Bill,

-This is so true story!!!
+This is a true story!!!

 Ella,

-i have had trouble using any belt to hold the sleeve in place.
-It slides and partially covers my stoma and water/ poop goes everywhere!
-I changed to a two piece system where the sleeve snaps onto the flange and after you are done, easily Unsnaps and you snap on your pouch or cap.
-The different brands are not interchangeable so you have to use all or nothing of one product.
+I have had trouble using any belt to hold the sleeve in place.
+It slides and partially covers my stoma and water/poop goes everywhere!
+I changed to a two-piece system where the sleeve snaps onto the flange and after you are done, easily unsnaps and you snap on your pouch or cap.
+The different brands are not interchangeable, so you have to use all or nothing of one product.
 The flange and drainable pouch each last me 6 days!

 Puppyluv

-Thank you, what brand you system is?
+Thank you, what brand is your system?

 Puppyluv

-Awesome poem Bill and so accurate!
+Awesome poem, Bill, and so accurate!
 Been there!
-Lol
+LOL

 To minimize, I usually have an old towel under my feet and an old cloth nearby.
 I also keep the discharge in the sleeve to a minimum.
 This means more flushing.
 I keep a sudsy container of warm water close by and rinse the sleeve as I go.
-I find that the clips still allow a little drip so this keeps the drips cleaner.
+I find that the clips still allow a little drip, so this keeps the drips cleaner.

 Lastly, I often hold onto the sleeve to take off any extra weight that may make it slide off.
-If you have a hard time seeing the stoma, use a mirror to make sure the opening is placed corrrectly.
+If you have a hard time seeing the stoma, use a mirror to make sure the opening is placed correctly.

 If someone could make a mess.....I've been there, sadly more than I would like to remember.
-I've had my ostomy for 6 years now and the odd slip up still happens
+I've had my ostomy for 6 years now, and the odd slip-up still happens.

-Hope this helps
+Hope this helps.

 Andy